root-project/web/contribute/index.md

    file shipped with every binary and source distribution.
    The copyright transfer helps us with effectively defending the project in case of litigation.

+2. **Via the users' contribution section in the forum** <br>
+   The Users' Forum has a [section](https://root-forum.cern.ch/c/my-root-app-and-ideas){:target="_blank"}
+   which describes how to advertise your feature based on ROOT.
+It is the easiest way to make your code known to the community, even if it will not be automatically integrated in ROOT.
+Some contributions might become part of the repository - as it happened for RooFit, TMVA, Eve, to name a few.

 Often it is useful to [contact us](https://root-forum.cern.ch){:target="_blank"} first to discuss the code you want to develop or the bug you want to fix.